lindon88/nodejs-typescript-rest-boilerplate/README.md

 * tsc             `tsc`
 * npm run tslint  `tslint -c tslint.json 'app/**/*.ts'`
 * npm run docs    `./node_modules/.bin/typedoc --out ./docs/typedoc --mode modules`

+## Application structure
+Explain application structure

+## Route definitions
+Explain how routes are defined in our application

+## Swagger documentation
+Explain how swagger documentation is defined in our application

+## Testing
+Explain how test are defined in our application

+## Frameworks (libraries)
+Explain which libraries we are using